justinleemans/just-inject/README.md

-# Just Inject - Lightweight experimental dependency injection framework for Unity
+# UniInjection - Lightweight experimental dependency injection framework for Unity

-Just Inject is a lightweight experimental dependency injection framework.
+UniInjection is a lightweight experimental dependency injection framework.
 I started this project as a little side project and is currently in a mostly functional state.
 Feel free to try it out and experiment with it.
 If you have any suggestions or improvements dont't hesitate to contribute.

 # Table of Contents